rrnyquist/ebenezer/_Scripture/ESV/35_Habakkuk.md

 Woe to him who says to a wooden thing, Awake; to a silent stone, Arise!
 Can this teach?
 Behold, it is overlaid with gold and silver, and there is no breath at all in it. ^0219

-But the Lord is in his holy temple; let all the earth keep silence before him. ^0220
+But the LORD is in his holy temple; let all the earth keep silence before him. ^0220

 A prayer of Habakkuk the prophet, according to Shigionoth. ^0301

-O Lord, I have heard the report of you, and your work, O Lord, do I fear.
+O LORD, I have heard the report of you, and your work, O LORD, do I fear.
 In the midst of the years revive it; in the midst of the years make it known; in wrath remember mercy. ^0302

 God came from Teman, and the Holy One from Mount Paran.
-His splendor covered the heavens, and the earth was full of his praise. ^0303
+His splendor covered the heavens, and the earth was full of his praise.
+Selah ^0303

 His brightness was like the light; rays flashed from his hand; and there he veiled his power. ^0304